oviniciomendes/learning-github/README.md

 # learning-github

-- Learning how to use github
+- Learning how to use githu

+1. I know how to push modifications to GitHub